tronprotocol/documentation-en/docs/developers/incentives.md

 |-----------|-----------|----------|-----------|
 |    20     |    15     |   10     |     < 5   |

-In order to get 5 (or more) points, the content of a PR should be creative, pratical, critical or can reflect significant workload.
+In order to get 5 (or more) points, the content of a PR should be creative, practical, critical or can reflect significant workload.

 One PR should aim at solving one type of problems, so do not break one type of PR into many small PRs.